great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 5. Select one of the following options:

-    - To add an Expectation to a new Expectation Suite, click the **Create new Expectation Suite** tab and then enter a name for the Expectation.
+    - To add an Expectation to a new Expectation Suite, click the **Create new Expectation Suite** tab and then enter a name for the new Expectation Suite.

     - To add an Expectation to an existing Expectation Suite, click the **Add to existing Expectation Suite** tab and then select an existing Expectation Suite.

 6. Select an Expectation type.
 See [Available Expectation types](/docs/cloud/expectations/manage_expectations#available-expectation-types).

-7. Select a column and then complete the optional fields.
+7. Select a column in the **Create Expectation** pane and then complete the optional fields.

 8. Click **Save** to add the Expectation, or click **Save & Add More** to add additional Expectations.